Product Bundling

 - Tags and collections: Shared tags signal merchandising intent — products tagged "summer" + "outdoor" might form seasonal kits.

 - Price distribution: Effective bundles pair a higher-priced anchor with lower-priced add-ons.
-AI identifies these natural anchor-satellite relationships.
+The Smart engine identifies these natural anchor-satellite relationships.

 - Variant structure: Products with compatible variants (same size ranges, color families) form more credible bundles.